jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-01-29-prototype-recommender-with-python/index.md

 The dataset average (**13.7%**) includes all the "Bad Random Choices" (Row A).
 The LinUCB score (**20.5%**) **filters out** the bad choices.
 It effectively says: *"On the rare occasions where the random history actually showed the right product (Row B), did the user click?"* Since LinUCB focuses only on the "Right Products," the click rate for those specific matches is much higher than the average of the random pile.

-## Live Recommender Simulation
+## Simulation of the Selected Product Recommender Locally

-With the model selected, we built a live recommender script.
+With the model selected, we built a script to simulate the product recommender locally.
 This script acts as the Server, the User, and the Trainer simultaneously in a continuous loop.

 ### Step 1: Pre-training (Offline Replay)